Ryan Gosling casts Detroit under dark fairytale in 'Lost River'

-LOS ANGELES (Reuters) - When filming his directorial debut “Lost River” in Detroit, a city struggling to survive bankruptcy after economic decline, actor Ryan Gosling said he wanted to “eliminate the political minutiae” by using fairytale archetypes.
+LOS ANGELES, April 9 (Reuters) - When filming his directorial debut “Lost River” in Detroit, a city struggling to survive bankruptcy after economic decline, actor Ryan Gosling said he wanted to “eliminate the political minutiae” by using fairytale archetypes.

 “Lost River,” written and directed by “Drive” star Gosling and out in U.S. theaters and video-on-demand on Friday, follows the coming-of-age tale of a boy named Bones against the stark, desolate backdrop of Detroit’s decaying towns.